aglover/moo/README.md

 Moo provides an interface for clients to obtain and take action on the message time in queue metric.
 This is done by augmenting an SQS message with a time stamp.
 That time stamp is then checked when a message is popped off of an SQS queue.
 If a threshold difference is exceed then a callback is invoked.

 Users of Moo will find it's usage similar to [Ahoy!](https://github.com/aglover/ahoy), which is an asynchronous callback oriented facade on top of AWS's Java SDK.
-In fact, Moo uses Ahoy! underneath, with the added feature of attaching a maximum time in queue asynchronous callback.
+In fact, Moo uses Ahoy! underneath, with the added feature of attaching a "maximum time in queue" asynchronous callback.

 Moo supports multiple time in queue thresholds and setting a maximum time in queue threshold is done like so: